-LAWS FOR THE ABOVE DETAILS AND FOLLOWING PHOTOS.
+AND ANDREW LAWS FOR THE ABOVE DETAILS AND FOLLOWING

-the smokebox for 45551 now assembled with front tube plate, door and
+with the smokebox for 45551 now assembled with front tube plate,

 Derek Williams is

-very much look forward to seeing Derek's loco jottings from 1961 when
+I very much look forward to seeing Derek's loco jottings from

 so that I can recreate the most accurate representation I can.